 Including this workout in the program seems a little unnecessary to me.

-There's already so much available for you to start seeing results and referencing a workout that he already covered in depth in a blog post doesn't seem like it's a huge benefit.
+There are already a number of Greek god body workouts available for you to start seeing results and referencing a routine that he already covered in depth in a blog post doesn't seem like it's a huge benefit.

 Lean Bulking Blueprint Bonus Podcast

 This is a 30 minute podcast episode that gives additional details and tips on performing a successful lean bulk so you have additional guidance as you begin to gain weight.